Christopher R. Browning: Ordinary Men

-Browning is best known for his 1992 book Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland, a study of German Ordnungspolizei (Order Police) Reserve Unit 101, which committed massacres and round-ups of Jews for deportations to Nazi death camps in German-occupied Poland in 1942.
+Browning is best known for his 1992 book Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland, a study of German Ordnungspolizei (Order Police) Reserve Unit 101.
+The battalion committed massacres and round-ups of Jews for deportations to Nazi death camps in German-occupied Poland in 1942.
 The conclusion of the book, influenced in part by the famous Milgram experiments popularized in the 1970s, was that the men of Unit 101 killed out of obedience to authority and peer pressure.

 As presented in the study, the men of Unit 101 were not ardent Nazis but ordinary middle-aged men of working class background from Hamburg, who had been drafted but found to be ineligible for regular military duty.
 After their return to occupied Poland in June 1942, the men were ordered to terrorize Jews in the ghettos during Operation Reinhard and carry out massacres of Polish Jews (men, women, and children) in the towns of Józefów and Łomazy.
 In other cases, they were ordered to kill a certain number of Jews in a town or area, usually helped by Trawnikis.
 The commander of the unit once gave his men the choice of opting out if they found it too hard, but fewer than 12 men did so in a battalion of 500.
-Browning provides evidence to support the notion that not all of the men were hateful anti-Semites.
+Browning provides evidence to support the notion that not all of the men were hateful antisemites.
 He includes the testimony of men who said that they begged to be released from the task and to be placed elsewhere.
 In one instance, two fathers claimed that they could not kill children and so asked to be given other work.
 Browning also tells of a man who demanded his release, obtained it, and was promoted once he had returned to Germany.

 Ordinary Men achieved much acclaim but was criticized by Daniel Goldhagen for missing what he called a specifically German political culture, characterized by "eliminationist anti-semitism" in causing the Nazi genocides.
 In a review in The New Republic in July 1992, Goldhagen called Ordinary Men a book that fails in its central interpretation.
 Goldhagen's controversial 1996 book Hitler's Willing Executioners was largely written to rebut Browning but ended up being criticized much more.

+In 2017, Browning published a Revised Edition with a new afterword titled "Twenty-Five Years Later", where he analyzed photographs of Unit 101's activities and discussed research by other scholars on other Ordnungspolizei battalions, the Luxembourger members of Unit 101, and the motivations of the battalion's members.